ntu-aris/caric/index.md

   camera_Pitch_in_world_frame = gimbal_pitch;
   camera_roll_in_world_frame = 0.0;
 ```

+The gimbal euler angle and angular rates are published through the topic `/[node_id]/gimbal` of type `geometry_msgs/TwistStamped`.
+The fields `twist.linear` indicates the euler angle while the fields `twist.angular` indicates the angular rates (a bit of deviation from the original meaning of the message type).

 ### Camera Trigger
 Two camera trigger modes are allowed.
 If the parameter `manual_trigger` is set to false, the robot will automatically trigger camera capture at a fixed time interval defined by the parameter `trigger_interval`.
 If the parameter `manual_trigger` is set to true, the user may send camera trigger command by publishing to a topic `/[node_id]/command/camera_trigger` of type `rotors_comm/BoolStamped`: